wp-plugins/leenkme/readme.txt

 Yes, there is now a GUI interface for this in the main leenk.me settings, but if you can still use your own custom URL shortener by using the WordPress action hook 'leenkme_url_shortener' to change the URL shortener used.
 I wrote a post detailing [how to use the bit.ly URL shortener](http://leenk.me/2011/03/22/how-to-use-the-bit-ly-url-shortener-in-leenk-me/).

 == Changelog ==
+= 2.1.0 =
+* Modified leenkme_url_shortener functionality
+* Fixed typo in OG tags
+* Removed TinyURL and YOURLS from LinkedIn shortener (similar issue Facebok has with those shorteners)
+* If removing the leenkme_url_shortener call with a filter, the Twitter preview no longer gets the URL automatically.

 = 2.0.9 =
 * Fixed new bug cause by WordPress cron action for scheduled posts
 * Fixed type in Friendfeed settings